-Basil, being a human movie trailer, takes his audiences on a wild romp through current and classic movies, with a trunk of outrageous props and costumes that could fill a sound stage.
-Basil also recreates and spoofs memorable moments from classic hit movies.
-He is more than an impressionist, as he physically and vocally takes on a wide variety of unforgettable actors and movie characters, pulling unsuspecting audience members up on stage to act as his co-stars.
+Comedian Harry Basil "lives the movies."
+He’s a human movie trailer taking his audience on a wild romp through current and classic movies with a trunk of outrageous props and costumes that could fill a sound stage.
+Harry recreates and spoofs memorable moments from hit movies.
+He’s more than an impressionist as he physically and vocally takes on a wide variety of unforgettable actors and movie characters pulling unsuspecting audience members up on stage to act as his costars.

-Basil's movie acts led him to co-write and co-produce three of Rodney Dangerfield’s movies, Ladybugs for Paramount Pictures, Meet Wally Sparks for Trimark Pictures, and My 5 Wives co-starring Andrew Dice Clay, Jerry Stiller, and Saturday Night Live's Molly Shannon, for Artisan Entertainment.
+Harry’s love for the movies really paid off when he co-wrote and co-produced three of Rodney Dangerfield’s movies.
+Ladybugs for Paramount Pictures, Meet Wally Sparks for Trimark, and My Five Wives co-starring Andrew Dice Clay, Jerry Stiller, and SNL’s Molly Shannon for Artisan.

-Acting is also another of Basil’s achievements.
-Since moving to Hollywood, Basil has appeared in several films and television shows.
-He landed a feature role in Francis Ford Coppola’s 1950s period romantic comedy Peggy Sue Got Married, starring Kathleen Turner and Nicolas Cage.
-Basil was cast as a member of Nicolas Cage’s singing group alongside fellow comedian Jim Carrey.
-He also appeared opposite Demi Moore in the sci-fi cult film, The Seventh Sign, and wrote himself small parts in Ladybugs and Meet Wally Sparks.
+Acting is also another of Harry’s achievements.
+Since moving to Hollywood, Harry has appeared in several films and television shows.
+He landed a feature role in Francis Ford Coppola’s 1950’s period romantic comedy Peggy Sue Got Married starring Kathleen Turner and Nicolas Cage.
+Harry was cast as a member of Nicolas Cage’s singing group along side fellow comedian Jim Carrey.
+He also appeared opposite Demi More in the sci-fi cult film, The Seventh Sign and wrote himself small parts in Ladybugs and Meet Wally Sparks.

 NBC chief Brandon Tartikoff caught Harry’s act at The Comedy Store and signed Harry on the spot to a network development deal.
 Out of that came several TV pilots, one a spin off from the hit series Family Ties.